xiaoaoran/SynLiDAR/README.md

 ## News
 [2023.Mar.]
-We released [SemanticSTF](https://github.com/xiaoaoran/SemanticSTF), an adverse weather point cloud dataset with point-wise annotations for semantic segmentation.
+We released [SemanticSTF](https://github.com/xiaoaoran/SemanticSTF), a real adverse weather point cloud dataset with point-wise annotations for 3D semantic segmentation.
 [2022.Sep.28] Check the latest [benchmark](https://paperswithcode.com/sota/3d-unsupervised-domain-adaptation-on-synlidar) for UDA of LiDAR segmentation (from SynLiDAR to SemanticKITTI).
 [2022.Aug.06] We recommend some [projects](#projects-using-synlidar) that use SynLiDAR.
 [2021.Dec.01] SynLiDAR is accepted by AAAI 2022!